JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

   - Scalability
   - Rules to inboud and outbound
   - Add log in Azure Monitor
+  - Protection for inboud in protocols no HTTPS (for example RDP, SSH, FTP, ...)
+  - Protections for outboud in all ports
+  - Protection in application layer for HTTPS outboud
   - Support to DNAT (destination network address translation)
     - ![image](https://i0.wp.com/ipwithease.com/wp-content/uploads/2017/09/SNAT-VS-DNAT-1.jpg)